EverettBerry/retttx.com/README.md

-# pidcapital
+# Everett

-Investing in Perception, Intelligence, and Data
+I'm an engineer and techno optimist interested in cloud infrastructure, databases, computer vision, and AI.